cogup/x-admin/README.md

 ## 2. Admin Configuration Parameters

-The `x-admin` parameter accepts the following configuration parameters:
+The `ohdash` parameter accepts the following configuration parameters:

 - Resource Paths and Methods: Within the `resources` object, you define each resource path and its associated HTTP methods.
 For each method, you define the `types`, `resourceName`, and other relevant information.